catseye/Robin/doc/module/Term.markdown

 `subst` evaluates all three of its arguments to obtain values of any type.
-It then returns a modification of the third value where all instances of the first value (even those deeply nested within subpairs) have been replaced with the second value.
+It then returns a modification of the third value where all instances of the first value (even those deeply nested within sublists) have been replaced with the second value.

     | (robin (0 1) ((small (0 1) *) (term (0 1) *))